HNK Zmaj Makarska

 HRNK Zmaj is a professional Croatian football club based in the town of Makarska.

 History

 HRNK Zmaj was founded in 1921.
 The first club president was Tonči Vuzio.
-From 1993 to 1996 club wore a sponsor name NK Zmaj-Euroherc.
+From 1993 to 1996 the club sponsor NK Zmaj-Euroherc's name was written on the players' jerseys on their jerseys.

 Achievements

-HRNK Zmaj became a member in the regional subassociation in 1922.
+HRNK Zmaj became a member in the regional sub-association in 1922.
 In 1949 the town won the Dalmatian Cup.
-It was three times a champion in the regional subassociation.
-In the 1954–55 it participated in qualifying for entry in the 2nd league, but failed.
+It was three times a champion in the regional sub-association.
+During 1954–55 it participated in qualifying for entry into the 2nd league, but failed.
 In 1968–69 the club achieved its greatest success playing in the former second National League – South, but managed to play only one season.